serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 use of Cython.
 Python is mainly used in the scientific community as a very nice glue language.

-Due to its high level of dynamisms and introspection, it is notoriously difficult to compile full Python code.
+Due to its high level of dynamism and introspection, it is notoriously difficult to compile full Python code.
 Pypy, the alternative and faster interpreter is not able to accelerate Python code using extensions consuming the CPython C API, so it cannot accelerate Numpy code.